BlaiseAtCTS/Training-Notes/Testing/Cucumber.md

 TestRunner is a junit file.
 Cucumber internally folllws junit.

 If scenario is not given properly in feature file and you implement methods in step definition, it will throw error.

+## Listeners:
+In Cucumber using TestNG runner, each scenario is considered a @Test.
+So just create a class implementing ITestListener and override the methods.
+Then add the @Listeners(TestListener.class) over the @CucumberOptions.

+## Parallel:
+Running TestRunners as parallel:
+    If you have 2 TestRunner class, you can run both classes in parallel from testng.xml.
+Running Scenarios in parallel:
+    Inside TestRunner class:
+        @Override
+        @DataProvider(parallel = true)
+        public Object[][] scenarios() { return super.scenarios(); }

+scenarios method calls provideScenarios, which collects all feature files and scenarios discovered by Cucumber Engine with Cucumber Options and each scenario is made into an object array.
+We override it with parallel=true, to allow it to run multiple arrays.

+Here, Cucumber internally uses TestNG's @DataProvider mechanism to feed each scenario as a test case.

+For thread-count setting, Cucumber doesnt have its own settings for it, so it inherits TestNG settings, so you can mention it in testng.xml.
+    or you can add this in TestRunner class: static { System.setProperty("dataproviderthreadcount", "3") }

 ### Development Workflow:
 Feature File -> Step Definition File -> TestRunner.